AlyceBrady/ramp/README.md

 <h3 id="LICENSE"> LICENSE INFORMATION </h3>

-The source files for Ramp/Smart are released under a BSD 2-Clause license.
+The source files for Ramp are released under a BSD 2-Clause license.
 You can find a copy of this license in [LICENSE.md] [license].

 [TODO: Need to choose the correct CC license for documentation.
 Do